Solo - The Best of Sri Lanka

 Colombo - Habarana

-This flourishing seaport is Sri Lanka’s commercial centre; a curious mix of eastern tradition and western infiltration.
+Colombo is Sri Lanka’s commercial centre, a curious mix of eastern tradition and western infiltration.
 Our morning tour includes a visit to the fort built by the Portuguese and a view of the buzzing Pettah bazaar district from our coach, where the streets are crammed with stalls and shops.
-We continue our journey to Habarana, where we stay at the Cinnamon Lodge (4T+) for three nights.
+We continue our journey to Habarana, in the heart of the island, where we’ll stay for three nights.

 Anuradhapura - Hiriwaduna Village

-After breakfast, we head to Anuradhapura, ruled by the Sinhalese Kings for over 1,000 years.
+We head to Anuradhapura, ruled by the Sinhalese Kings for over 1,000 years.
 Star attractions include ancient Buddhist shrines, dagobas (bell-shaped memorials) and pokunas (stone water tanks).
 We also visit the sacred 2,000-year-old Sri Maha Bodi tree.
-Later, visit a typical Sri Lankan village for a fascinating introduction to local culture and indigenous farming practices.
+Later, we’ll visit a typical Sri Lankan village for an introduction to local culture and indigenous farming practices.

-Further adventure awaits this morning in Sigiriya, a 182m rock plateau on which the 5th century ruler, Kasyapa, built a fortress and palace.
-The spectacular ‘lion rock’ fortress stands majestically over the lush green jungle surroundings, whilst carved in a niche in the rocks are the famous frescoes of beautiful women.
-This afternoon you are free to enjoy the beautiful surroundings at the charming Cinnamon Lodge.
-Or perhaps you may like to join a locally-booked optional excursion to Polonnaruwa.
-The glamour and wealth of a bygone age are evident in Polonnaruwa, built in the 12th century by King Parakramabahu.
+Adventure awaits us this morning in Sigiriya, a 182m-high rock plateau on which a 5th century ruler built a fortress and palace.
+The spectacular ‘lion rock’ fortress stands majestically over the green jungle.
+Carved in a niche in the rocks are frescoes of beautiful women.
+This afternoon you’re free to relax or join an optional excursion to Polonnaruwa, built in the 12th century by King Parakramabahu.
 The remains of the King’s Palace include shrines, temples, dagobas and the Gal Vihara.